jshemas/openGraphScraper/README.md

 var ogs = require('open-graph-scraper');
 var options = {'url': 'http://ogp.me/'};
 ogs(options, function (err, results) {
 	console.log('err:', err); // This is returns true or false.
 True if there was a error.
 The error it self is inside the results object. console.log('results:', results);
 });
 ```
 You can also set a timeout flag like...
+Example four seconds:
 ```
 var ogs = require('open-graph-scraper');
 var options = {'url': 'http://ogp.me/', 'timeout': 4000};
 ogs(options, function (err, results) {
 	console.log('err:', err); // This is returns true or false.
 True if there was a error.
 The error it self is inside the results object. console.log('results:', results);
 });
 ```

-### Result JSON
+### Results JSON
 Check the return for a ```success``` flag.
 If success is set to true, then the url input was valid.
 Otherwise it will be set to false.
 The above eample will return something like...
 ```
 {